PERSONALPANCHIWIRIS/PERSONALPANCHIWIRIS/README.md

 - 👋 Hi, I’m @PERSONALPANCHIWIRIS
 - I’m interested in: Cyber Security
 - I’m currently learning: Comp Sci in Tecnico, Lisbon.
-- How to reach me: perosnal: fplanas621@gmail.com
+- How to reach me: personal: fplanas621@gmail.com
 - This is my personal github account, used only for personal projects.

 <!---